saurabh1088/notes/iOS/QnA/QnA1.md

 - Swift

+## What all are treated as first class types in Swift programming language?

 ## 18. What is ABI Stability?
 ABI stands for Application Binary Interface.
 It's an interface as the name suggests.
 This interface defines everything needed for binaries to interact or communicate.